youngmr290/Australian-Farm-Optimisation-Model/docs/sensitivity_index.rst

 #.
 Check sensitivity.py to ensure the SA variable does not already exist.
 #.
 Add the SA variable to the sensitivity.py module.
 This requires allocating the variable to a sensitivity dictionary, setting a default value and giving the variable a description.
 #.
 Add it to the relevant module - if the SA is acting on an input (most common) the applying is done in the one of the input modules. if the SA is acting on an intermediate calculation the applying is done in the given module.
 To make this process easy there is a SA function fun.f_sa.
 Note: if you are applying multiple SA to the same variable (eg applying saa and sam) you must consider the order.
 The recommended order is  sai, sav, saa, sap, sam, sat, sar.
 #.
 The sensitivity variable is not limited to being a single number.
 You can also initialize an array.
-In exp.xlsx you can assign to different slices of the array by specifying the inicies.
+In exp.xlsx you can assign to different slices of the array by specifying the indices.
 #.
 Add the SA variable to the exp.xlsx document.
 The model will run without this step however this step is required inorder to use SA.

 .. note::